 Young people have the power to make rewarding financial decisions.
 The first step towards financial literacy is to start saving by creating a budget with the help of the 50-30-20 rule.
 We should not treat emergency savings as a negotiable expenditure.
-It is essential to prioritise investing in health insurance.
+It is essential to prioritize investing in health insurance.

 Many young adults are still getting a grasp of the idea of wealth management, early investment, and professional financial advice.
 At Koshex, we help you do more with your money by offering smart investment options.
-Investors can invest in technology, clean energy, automobile, US equity, etc.
+Investors can invest in technology, clean energy, automobiles, US equity, etc.

 The aim is to keep the investment diversified based on the investor’s preferences and profiling.
 It marks a wholesome digital journey toward financial security.

 A score near 300 is considered poor, and one near 900 is considered good.
 Generally speaking, a CIBIL score above 700 is considered good.

 Is SIP a good investment?